 National Protection and Programs Directorate, Office of Infrastructure Protection, DHS.

-The Department of Homeland Security (DHS) invites the general public and other federal agencies the opportunity to comment on new information collection request 1670—NEW, Integrated Common Analytical Viewer: GIS System Survey.
+The Department of Homeland Security (DHS) invites the general public and other federal agencies the opportunity to comment on new information collection request 1670-NEW, Protected Critical Infrastructure Information (PCII) Program Survey.
 As required by the Paperwork Reduction Act of 1995, (Pub.
 L. 104-13, 44 U.S.C. chapter 35) as amended by the Clinger-Cohen Act (Pub.
 L. 104-106), DHS is soliciting comments for this collection.
+The information collection was previously published in the Federal Register on March 28, 2008 at 73 FR 16696 allowing for a 60-day public comment period.
+No comments were received on this existing information collection.
+The purpose of this notice is to allow an additional 30 days for public comments.

 FOR FURTHER INFORMATION CONTACT: